Compare Rates and Save On Life Insurance

 Married With Kids

-Overwhelmingly, those married with kids choose their spouse as their primary beneficiary.
+Overwhelmingly, those married with kids choose their spouse as their primary beneficiary for life insurance.
 Parents or guardians for your minor children listed in your will would be the best choice as secondary beneficiaries.

 Married With No Kids